Lemons, Lavender, & Laundry

 For use as an adult, the recommended dilution rate is 2-3 drops of essential oil per teaspoon (5 ml) of carrier oil.
 If you are using the essential oil on a daily basis, the recommendation is 1 drop per teaspoon.
 If you are using the oil short-term, for a specific purpose, the recommendation is 4-5 drops of oil per teaspoon.
 For a chart of dilution rates for adults and children, click here.

 This is a highly debated use of essential oils.
 Some state that internal use of essential oils is beneficial, while others deem it harmful.
 Please do your research before making that decision for yourself.
 Remember, essential oils are highly potent, and can have side effects.
 There are some essential oils that should never be used internally.
 If a bottle of essential oil is labeled for internal use, please follow the guidelines.
-This is a case where less is more.
-Again, please find a company that has strong safety standards in place for their oils.
 While researching essential oil reports, I looked into some of the cases in which essential oil consumption resulted in a fatality.
 All those I found were administered in very large doses (4-30 ml).

 Comments